alankarmisra/TLA-Lamport/README.md

 https://lamport.azurewebsites.net/video/consensus-on-transaction-commit.pdf

+## Copyright
 All copyrights remain with the original authors.